lkodinsson/MARS/Fantasy/Spellcasting.md

 **Target:** One creature or object
 **Resist:** Deflection

 You apply a small pulse of electricity to a nearby object or creature, dealing electric damage.
-This spell can also be used to recharge or activate devices that use electricity.
+This spell can also be used to recharge or activate simple devices that use electricity.
 Creatures targeted by this spell ignore any armour class they get from metal armour while attempting to resist this spell, but double the armour class from any leather armour.
+Targets that are wet get a disadvantage to resist this spell.
+If this spell targets a body of water, it effects all objects and creatures within 6m from the targeted point, contained or connected to that body of water.

 ***Critical:*** Deal 2d4 electric damage, and the target becomes stunned.
 ***Success:*** Deal 2d4 electric damage.